Facts and Tips about Raising Monarchs

 - Monarch Butterfly Metamorphasis (short video)

-Journal pages, more recommended books, and more nature activities, are included in the August Nature calendar.
+Journal pages, more recommended books, and more nature activities, are included in the August and September Nature calendars.

 Note: You can also order butterfly kits online.
 The kit linked is for painted ladies, not monarchs.
 You can order monarch caterpillars from Monarch Watch, but you will need fresh milkweed to raise them.
 If you have fresh milkweed you should be able to find monarchs on it, but this may not always be the case.